 - 5.1 The Scheme invests in assets that are expected to achieve the Scheme's objectives.
-The allocation between different asset classes is contained within the Appendix to this Statement. - 5.2 The Trustees consider the merits of both active and passive management for the various elements of the portfolio and may select different approaches for different asset classes.
-The current arrangements are set out in the Appendix to this Statement. - 5.3 From time to time the Scheme may deviate from its strategic or tactical asset allocation in order to accommodate for any short term cashflows requirements or any other unexpected items. - 5.4 The Trustees are aware that the appropriate balance between different kinds of investments will vary over time and therefore the Scheme's asset allocation will be expected to change as the Scheme's liability profile matures.
+The allocation between different assets classes is contained within the Appendix to this Statement. - 5.2 The Trustees consider the merits of both active and passive management for the various elements of the portfolio and may select different approaches for different asset classes.
+The current arrangements are set out in the Appendix to this Statement. - 5.3 From time to time the Scheme may deviate from its strategic or tactical asset allocation in order to accommodate for any short term cashflows requirements, inflation and interest rate moves or any other unexpected items.

+5.4 The Trustees are aware that the appropriate cashflow balance between assets and liabilities will vary over time and therefore the Scheme's asset allocation may be expected to change as the Scheme's liability profile matures.